Oban in Scotland’s Western Highlands is a special place that slowly, almost imperceptibly, cast its spell on me.

-Established in 1794, Oban Distillery is one of the oldest and smallest in Scotland and produces over a million bottles of Oban single malt whisky each year.
-If you can’t tell your 14-year-old single malt from your blended whisky, take the excellent one-hour Oban Distillery tour, which costs £12.
-It’s educational and entertaining in equal measure, and you be able to sample two expressions of their delicious single malt whisky.
-What’s more, you get to keep the tasting glass!
+Established in 1794, Oban Distillery is one of the oldest and smallest distilleries in Scotland and produces over a million bottles of Oban single malt whisky each year.
+If you can’t tell your 14-year-old single malt from your blended whisky, take the excellent one-hour Oban Distillery tour, which costs £22 (2022 price).

 3. Visit McCaig’s Tower, Scotland’s Colosseum

 Dominating Oban’s skyline is its most famous tourist attraction, a slightly bizarre, unfinished replica of Rome’s Colosseum known as McCaig’s Tower.